JasonTheDeveloper/source-controller/docs/spec/v1beta2/ocirepositories.md

 - `reason: Succeeded`

-To verify the authenticity of an OCI artifact, create a Kubernetes secret with the Notation public key and trust policy:
+To verify the authenticity of an OCI artifact, create a Kubernetes secret with the Notation CA certificate and trust policy:

 ```yaml
 ---